navythenerd/awesome-hammerspoon-framework/README.md

       {key = "b", alt = true, callback = bar}
     }

+    -- You can add other settings to the settings table, which then can be used by your extension setting.language = {
+      "en", "de"
+    }

+    setting.someProperty = 3

     return settings
   ```
 3. Add your new created extension to the `extensions` table in `etc/extensions.lua` to load it.